 Once the actual Tournament of Power gets underway, Beerus’ Universe 7 team is doing a fantastic job in the opening moments.
 Sleeper contenders like Krillin and Master Roshi are knocking several opponents out of the way, earning their keep.

-To pay them their respects, Beerus begins calling his fighters by their name instead of various nicknames he has for them.
+To pay them their respects, Beerus begins calling his fighters by their name instead of the various nicknames he has for them.
 The prime examples of this are Krillin, Gohan, Master Roshi, and Piccolo, all of whom are acknowledged by Beerus upon their defeat.

 5) Allowing Vegeta and Goku to train